hubkinza/Filmflix/README.md

 ## Purpose of the Project
 ## Value for Users
-# Project Structure
+## Project Structure
+ ### Tools used in the project.
-## User Stories
+ ### User Stories
   Filmflix is a user-friendly movie browsing web app that allows users to discover, explore, and learn more about movies using real-time data from The Movie Database (TMDB) API.
 It aims to provide a clean,     responsive, and engaging interface for users to search for movies, filter by genre or release year, and view detailed information like overviews, ratings, and posters.
 ## UI
 ## Color Scheme
 ## Wireframes